Abdukhalim7007/my-planner/README.md

 # Then open http://<LAN_IP>:3000 on phone
 ```

-**Note**: Dev mode may have asset loading issues on some networks.
+**Note**: Dev mode may have asset/cache issues on some networks.
 Production preview is recommended for phone testing.

 ## Troubleshooting